tpimentelms/tpimentelms.github.io/_pages/about.md

   - /about.html
 ---

-Tiago is a PhD student in Computer Science at the University of Cambridge, where he is supervised by Ryan and Simone.
-At the moment, Tiago is mainly interested in information theory and its application to the study of machine learning models and linguistics.
-To this end, he has recently been dabbling in information-theoretic linguistics and probing.
+Tiago is a Postdoc in ETH Zurich.
+Formerly, he was a PhD student in Computer Science at the University of Cambridge.
+Tiago is mainly interested in information theory and its application to the study of machine learning models and linguistics.

 For more info